-Swiss substantive law does not mention trusts (see below).
+Swiss substantive law does not mention trusts.
 The nearest equivalent to a trust in Switzerland is a foundation.
 Under Swiss law, a foundation is a legal entity to which assets are contributed for a specified purpose.
-The use of family foundations is very limited under Swiss law: the assets may be tied to a family by means of a Swiss family foundation for raising, endowing or supporting family members or for similar purposes.
-Accordingly, a Swiss family foundation may not pay any amounts to the donor or their family members.
+The use of family foundations is very limited under Swiss law: the assets may be tied to a family by means of a Swiss family foundation for raising, endowing or supporting family members in financial need or for similar purposes.
+Accordingly, a Swiss family foundation may not make distributions to founders or their family members just to enhance their living standards.